 Desert – Deserts are a little trickier as they don’t normally have water on a good day.
 It is possible to find water though without squeezing it out of elephant dung.
 Deserts get rain from time to time; it’s just so infrequent that the water sinks down, runs off, or evaporates before long.
 In deserts, you can dig along creek beds for water that could be a couple of feet underground.
 You could also build a solar still.
 The video below shows how to do this.

 If that isn’t an option, you could wrap a clear plastic bag over the leaves of a bush or tree to collect condensation, but I don’t believe you would get enough water to live like this and it’s much better if you are lost, to make your way out of the desert as quickly as possible.
 Regardless, here is another video that shows that method as well.

-Dew – You can also collect water from the dew in the morning, but like the solar still and the clear bag methods above, I don’t think these are realistically going to give you enough water to last a day.
-They may be worst case scenario options, but if you are going to survive, you need a reliable source of abundant water.
+Dew – You can also collect water from the dew in the morning, but as the solar still and the clear bag methods above, I don’t think these are really going to give you enough water to last a day.
+They may be worst-case scenario options, but if you are going to survive, you need a reliable source of abundant water.

 Finding Water in Urban Environments

 One advantage of trying to find water in an urban environment as opposed to the wild is that we pipe a bazillion gallons of water into our cities every day and unless it is used, we store it in pipes and reservoirs in almost every house, shack, building and complex.

 You can start in your own home.
 Even if the water has been shut off, you will have a lot of water still inside the walls of your house.
 The back of the toilets has at least a gallon and a half each.